-WAVES’ Vocal Rider is a new mix tool plug-in that does exactly what its moniker suggests: It automatically rides levels on your vocal tracks in real time.
+WAVES’ Vocal Rider ($400 and $800, Native and TDM, respectively) is a new mix tool plug-in that does exactly what its moniker suggests: It automatically rides levels on your vocal tracks in real time.

-Vocal Rider’s Music Sensitivity control is interesting in that, simply by setting up a bus/sidechain (located above the GUI), you can have Vocal Rider sense the overall music activity for level positioning.
+Vocal Rider’s Music Sensitivity control is interesting in that, simply by setting up a bus send of all the tracks minus the vocal on your DAW, then assigning that bus to Vocal Rider’s bus/sidechain (located above the GUI), you can have Vocal Rider sense the overall music activity for level positioning.
 The large Rider Fader moves according to the internal detectors, unless touched with a mouse, when it can be manually adjusted.
-To the left, Range controls the maximum and minimum level settings.
+The Range control sets the maximum and minimum levels.
 A small Idle arrow between the sliders lets you set the Rider Fader level when there is no activity.
-The Output trims the output gain (post-audio riding) along with its Clip LED for overloads.
-At the bottom sit three Automation Mode buttons: Off uses the internal engine; Write sends the Rider Fader levels to the host app automation lane; and Read uses those automation levels, disregarding Vocal Rider’s internal engine.
+The Output control trims the output gain (post-audio riding) along with its Clip LED for overloads.

+One of my favorite touches is the ability to easily send the levels to your DAW’s automation.
+On my Pro Tools setup, I inserted Vocal Rider on a dialog track and set the PT fader to Touch mode, put the plug-in into Write mode, and then chose the Rider fader in my automation lane.
 When finished, you simply press the Read button on Vocal Rider.
 For tweaking, you can grab the plug-in fader while it’s in the process of writing; when you let go, it will continue automatically.
 WAVES doesn’t recommend doing that while Vocal Rider is writing, but I did it and it worked just fine.

 It does a great job, it’s adjustable and flexible, and it can keep the vocal free of any unnecessary processing.
 I already look forward to the next WAVES mix tool.